NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/gp-connect-api-1-5-1-private-beta/Home/Design/Uncategorised-data-guidance/Representing-blood-pressure-readings-from-GP-systems.page.md

 ### Standard blood pressure representation
 The way standard blood pressures are recorded in different clinical systems varies.
 These can be described by the following 3 different patterns:

-- recorded as the following tripe in the below structure and using any of the codes from the table below
+- recorded as the following triple in the below structure and using any of the codes from the table below

 <div align="center">
 {{ render: BP_Triple.png }}